mikpe/erlscheme/README.md

 - No variadic functions.
 The Erlang/OTP VM does not support this feature, and emulating it requires changing calling conventions which ends up making interoperability with Erlang code more difficult.

-ErlScheme also adds some features:

-- Interoperability with Erlang code.

-  * (M:F A1 ...
-An) calls function F of arity n exported from module M

-  * (lambda M:F/A) evaluates to function F of arity A exported from module M

-- Erlang processes and message passing.

 ErlScheme is a Work In Progress
 ===============================